1996 International Travel Fellowship

 Sierra-Amor cofounded (1984) and chaired (1985–1986) the Chemist Association of the National Institute of Nutrition Salvador Zubiran.
 In 1987, as associate investigator of the Department of Nephrology and Mineral Metabolism of this institute, she standardized the methodology for determining vitamin D metabolites in serum in the Mexican population.
 Since then, she has trained several clinical biochemists and medical students in the field of mineral metabolism.
 She has presented over 50 abstracts, workshops, and invited lectures, and contributed as author and reviewer of clinical chemistry textbooks.

-In 1990, Sierra-Amor was an AACC travel awardee during the International Congress in Clinical Chemistry held in San Francisco, CA. In 1991, she became an AACC member.
-She was appointed as a member of the International Relations Committee in 1992 and as a member of the AACC International Advisory Panel in 1994.
-She is currently a member of the AACC Pediatric Division, the American Association for Bone and Mineral Research, and the Iberoamerican Society for Osteology and Mineral Metabolism.
+In 1990, Sierra-Amor was an the Association for Diagnostics & Laboratory Medicine (formerly AACC) travel awardee during the International Congress in Clinical Chemistry held in San Francisco, CA. In 1991, she became an the Association for Diagnostics & Laboratory Medicine (ADLM) member.
+She was appointed as a member of the International Relations Committee in 1992 and as a member of the ADLM International Advisory Panel in 1994.
+She is currently a member of the ADLM Pediatric Division, the American Association for Bone and Mineral Research, and the Iberoamerican Society for Osteology and Mineral Metabolism.
 In Mexico, she is a member of the National Academy of Pharmaceutical Science, the Mexican Association of Clinical Biochemistry, and the Chemist Association of the National Institute of Nutrition Salvador Zubiran.

 In 1993, Sierra-Amor received the Ames/Bayer Latin American Award for her research on mineral and bone metabolism in the experimental acute nephrotic syndrome.
 In 1994, she was recognized by the Mexican College of Professionals in Chemistry for research and contributions to chemistry.